ChrisToJ/RepData_PeerAssessment1/PA1_template.md

 ##  Max.   :806.0   Max.   :2012-11-30   Max.   :1435
 ```

-The total steps per day are summed up using the `tapply` function, and the mean and median are determined.
+Now using the data set with imputed values, the total steps per day are again summed up using the `tapply` function,
+and the mean and median are determined.

 ```r
 total_impsteps <- tapply(impute$steps, impute$date, sum, na.rm=T)